A very easy cherry scones recipe made with fresh cherries. Frozen or preserved cherries can be used as well.

 As these particular cherry scones are less British and more American, you can serve them as they are with just a cup of tea or coffee.
 However, they taste great served with whipped cream as well or smeared with a little jam.

-The scones are best served fresh, and it is particularly the leftovers that benefit from being served with a little jam on top.
+Scones are best served fresh, and leftovers benefit from being served with a little jam on top.

 Cherry Scones Recipe